 Moreover, Adim Adim’s impact on the charitable giving landscape in Turkey has been remarkable.
 To date, Adim Adim has helped grow individual contributions across the country from 10% to than 30%.
 In recognition of their contribution, Adim Adim’s founders have been awarded prestigious Ashoka fellowships.

 Now, it’s all about scale.
 With their new system in place, Adim Adim can focus on increasing support for more NGOs and more runners, as well as evolve their engagement experience.
-For the Antalya Marathon in March 2016, the organization expects to cross the finish line with exponential growth.

 Align Technology Brings the Invisalign Brand Web Portfolio of Apps to Heroku →